lloydst/p80-internship-angular/README.md

  - [docs](#docs)

 ## getting started:
+ - mutual:
-`git clone https://github.com/lloydst/p80-internship-angular.git .` (replace the '.' with a directory if you would want it in a new folder). then use `npm i` in the project root, this will install all the dependencies and do a single production-ready build,
+    `git clone https://github.com/lloydst/p80-internship-angular.git .` (replace the '.' with a directory if you would want it in a new folder).

-## styling
-scss files are stored in the angular root (src folder) in a scss map and are being converted to css using grunt and then stored in the assets folder in the angular root.
-`grunt watch` watches the scss folder for changes and updates the assets/css with changes

-## sources:
-This project was started up with [Mean-boilerplate](https://github.com/lloydst/mean-boilerplate) , which is heavely based on the angular-cli and express-gen for the front and backend respectively.
+ - dev: create a .env file with the same fields as the .env-example. you will just have too request the api keys your self

+ - production: instead of a .env file set the same variables but this time in the actual environment instead of just a file. and replace them with your own api keys

+then use `npm install` in the project root, this will install all the dependencies and do a single production-ready build. then if you are

 ## Description